-In the south of Holland lies Tilburg, a small industrial city where metropolitan life meets the countryside.
+In the south of a Holland lies Tilburg, a small industrial city where metropolitan life meets the countryside.
 For six years it has hosted Draaimolen festival, a day event that draws in some of the best techno selectors.
-Last year’s edition saw it gain plaudits for its brave decision to curate a back to back set from Ben UFO and Nina Kraviz, something that had never happened before.
+Last years edition saw it gain plaudits for its brave decision to curate a back to back set from Ben UFO and Nina Kraviz, something that had never happened before.
 This turned many heads across the industry, and we all wondered what would they do this year?

 Well the answer is, they did a hell of a lot.
 Moving to the MOB Complex on the outside of the city they proceeded to turn this previous military used site into their new spiritual home.
 Six stages, each individually designed by visual artists created wonderous scenes at times.
 Although there were times where it seemed that they had been overly ambitious, something acknowledged by members of the festival team.
 A two-and-a-half-hour delay for one of the ‘Strangelove’ stages caused many to ask question.
 A planned butterfly garden also sadly failed due to overly high levels of acid in the soil.

 Over at the ‘Aura’ stage, Barnt and HAAi played a 2-hour b2b and their blend of psychedelic techno had people dancing uncontrollably throughout.
 DJ Tennis followed with a set that matched the tone of his life and death imprint.
-The meeting of techno and left
+The meeting of techno and left field beats drawn from across the globe made him a favourite of the crowd.

 Home town hero Job Jobse stole most of the highlights of the event.
 Now firmly part of the festival’s DNA, he curated and helped design two separate stages named under his Strangelove event.
 The DJ even camped in the woods with the team for three weeks to ensure everything was finished.
 Ensuring the likes of Eris Drew were on the line up showed Jobse’s impact.
 The DJ at Strangelove 2 cooked up the crowd into a tree climbing frenzy with her Chicago style house.
 Constantly switching speeds and tone you never quite knew what was coming next.
 No one wanted it to end, including Drew herself who played 20 minutes over her set time, quite extraordinary.

 The highlight of the day was Marie Davidson’s live performance at Stangelove 1.
 After her recent announcement that she was leaving the dance music scene, this was her final live show in Europe.
 She delivered unadulterated passion throughout.
 The calmer vocals of her studio recordings were replaced with aggressive shouting and rugged tones.
 The craziness was added to thanks to Jobse’s impromptu use of flairs, quite the ‘wow’ factor.
-Full of energy, the Canadian spent the majority of the performance on top of the DJ booth, at one point jumping over Helena Hauff’s head.
-Bowing out on ‘work it,’ Davidson showed Europe what they were going to miss.
+Full of energy the Canadian spent the majority of the performace on top of the DJ booth, at one point jumping over Helena Hauff’s head.
+Bowing out on ‘work it’ Davidson showed Europe what they were going to miss.